What are cookies

 This first-party cookie is used by our Content Management System (CMS) to provide you with the content you see on our website.
 This content includes, for example, text and images you see on article pages.

 Worldwide IQ Test site's session cookie (First-party cookie)

 This first-party cookie is used by our website to provide you with the functionality required to execute the IQ tests.
-It is needed also by the forms on this website, such as the contact form and customer data form.
-The cookies are used to remember the user information for future usage.
+It is also needed by the forms on this website, such as the contact form and customer data form.
+The cookies are used to remember user information for future usage.